 - Regularly clean both your hands and your phone

 - Stop sharing your phone with family and friends if possible

 - Consider lens and screen wipes or a UV sanitizer for added oomph

 While the products mentioned above are effective and worth considering, frequent hand-washing and common sense will take you a long way in keeping germs and bacteria at bay.

 Have a horror story about phone germs?
-Or a secret cleaning tip you use to keep the germs at bay?
+Or a secret cleaning tip you use to keep the germs at bay and sanitize your phone?
 Did you try one of our recommendations?
 Tell us all about it in the comments below!